Acupuncture, Chinese Herbal Medicine, Cosmetic Acupuncture, Dietary Therapy, Cupping & Moxibustion

 Servicing areaFremantle, East Fremantle, South Fremantle, North Fremantle and Surrounding Areas

-Fremantle Acupuncture covers a wide scope of Traditional Chinese Medicine, including Acupuncture, Chinese Herbal Medicine, Cupping and Moxibustion, just to name a few.
+Fremantle Acupuncture covers a wide scope of Traditional Chinese Medicine, including Acupuncture, Chinese Herbal Medicine, Cosmetic Acupuncture, Cupping and Moxibustion, just to name a few.

 As a Registered TCM Practitioner in Fremantle WA, Dr. Lisa Johnson (TCM) is qualified to perform all of these Practices, which aims to restore balance to one’s health and wellbeing.

 Lisa will perform a complete assessment of your health before she starts any treatment.
 During the consultation, Lisa will ask you about your health history, current symptoms and of course what you would like to achieve with treatment.

 A TCM Consultation also includes 10 questions regarding your appetite, thirst, bowels, urine, sleep, energy, emotions and menses.
 In addition to this, Lisa will take your Pulse and check your Tongue to determine what treatment approach to take.

 There are several modalities a TCM Practitioner can use, namely Acupuncture, Chinese Herbs, Cupping, Moxibustion, Gua Sha and Dietary Therapy, among others.
 Lisa may employ one or a combination of these.

 This centuries-old healing system is an important aspect of Traditional Chinese Medicine.